Lucifer-02/stats-practices/README.md

 - [ ] 3.
 Simulation and Data Design
     - [ ] The Urn Model
     - [ ] Example: Simulating Election Poll Bias and Variance
+    - [ ] Example: Simulating a Randomized Trial for a Vaccine
     - [ ] Example: Measuring Air Quality
 - [ ] 4.
 Modeling with summary Statistics
     - [ ] The Constant Model